pombreda/lepl/doc-src/implementation.rst

    addressed in LEPL 2.1.

+.. index:: rewriting, graph, flattening

 Parser Rewriting
 ----------------

 A parser is constructed from a set of matchers.
 The matchers form a directed (possibly cyclic) graph.
-By storing the constructor arguements for the matcher objects (and knowing their types, which are constuctors in Python) we can reconstruct (and, more generally, rewrite) the graph.
+By storing the constructor arguments for the matcher objects (and knowing their types, which are constructors in Python) we can reconstruct (and, more generally, rewrite) the graph.

 The base classes for the graph are in the `graph
 <api/redirect.html#lepl.graph>`_ package (the `node
 <api/redirect.html#lepl.node>`_ package, used for ASTs, builds on these
 classes so many of the tools used internally within LEPL may also be useful to process ASTs).
-Matcher graph rewriting occurse during parser construction (see the `parser <api/redirect.html#lepl.parser>`_ package).
+Matcher graph rewriting occurs during parser construction (see the `parser <api/redirect.html#lepl.parser>`_ package).

 Parser rewriting allows memoisation to be transparently added to all nodes.